DomailleEngineeringSoftware/HDC-APM-5200/README.md

 # HDC-APM-5200
 APM-5200 Polisher
-Download ZIP file of the appropriate software version and extract it to the root directory of an empty USB stick.
+Download ZIP file of the appropriate software version and extract it to the root directory of an empty CF disk.
+Must be 16Gb.